-- This is your first pregnancy. - You are aged 40 years or older. - There are more than 10 years between this pregnancy and the birth of your last baby. - Your BMI is 35 or more at your booking appointment. - There is a family history of pre-eclampsia. - This is a multiple pregnancy (for example, twins or triplets).
+- this is your first pregnancy. - you are aged 40 years or older. - it is more than 10 years between this pregnancy and the birth of your last baby. - your body mass index (BMI) is 35 or more at your booking appointment. - there is a family history of pre-eclampsia. - this is a multiple pregnancy e.g. twins or triplets